lscantillo/tiny_url_clone/README.md

   - Count url visitors.

 ### Installation
- - Before start you need to install [postgresql](https://gorails.com/setup/osx/10.15-catalina#database) in your local machine and
+ - Before start you need to install [postgresql](https://gorails.com/setup/osx/10.15-catalina#database) in your local machine

 Clone the repository